 YES is a nonprofit organization and one of the largest providers of youth & family counseling and substance abuse treatment services in the Puget Sound Region.
 Our staff are trained and experienced in working with youth and offer a depth of expertise that is hard to surpass.
 They use proven, evidenced-based and best-practice approaches to help youth become healthy, confident and self-reliant and families to become strong, supportive and loving.
 We offer comprehensive mental health and substance abuse treatment, prevention and education programs, as well as wrap-around services to help families with basic needs when necessary.

 Our services are available in multiple locations around the Eastside and we enjoy partnerships with many nonprofit and government agencies.
-Since 1968, Youth Eastside Services has been a lifeline for kids and families in East King County, helping to save lives — 24,000 of them, each and every year.
+Since 1968, Youth Eastside Services has been a lifeline for kids and families in East King County, helping to save lives.

 for a YES brochure.